sztanyoo/vultr-k8s/README.md

 # vultr-k8s

-With this startup script you'll have a single node kubernetes cluster.
+With these startup scripts you can have a single node kubernetes cluster on Vultr cloud (probably works on other infra as well).

 # Usage

+### Kubeadm installer

 1. Create a Vultr account (This link gives you $100 https://www.vultr.com/?ref=8668618-6G)
 2. Create an ssh key: https://my.vultr.com/settings/#settingssshkeys
-3. Create a Startup Script: https://my.vultr.com/startup/manage/?SCRIPTID=new and copy the contents of vultr-k8s-singlenode.sh to it
+3. Create a Startup Script: https://my.vultr.com/startup/manage/?SCRIPTID=new and copy the contents of vultr-k8s-singlenode.sh to it.
+This will install a single node k8s cluster using kubeadm.
 4. Deploy a new server with the following parameters:
   - **Type**: Cloud Compute (or High Frequency for a faster one)
   - **Location**: Something close to your location